0exp/redis_queued_locks/README.md

 - **strict redlock algorithm support** (support for many `RedisClient` instances);
 - Semantic Error objects for unexpected Redis errors;
-- better specs with 100% test coverage;
+- better specs with 100% test coverage (total rework);
 - (non-`timed` locks): per-ruby-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock whose ttl may expire before the block execution completes).
 It makes sense for non-`timed` locks *only*;